Acura MDX years to avoid — most common problems

 The Adaptive Damper System was an exclusive feature of the Sport and Advance models and used magnetic struts to give the vehicle better handling.
 These magnetic struts cost much more than the regular shock absorber, making replacements expensive when they fail.

 The reputation of the MDX grew from the success of many of its models, which performed excellently.
-However, some models are so flawed they should be avoided altogether.
-Here are the Acura MDX years you should avoid.
+However, some models had prominent issues as we already discussed, so the big question is – what are the worst Acura MDX years?

 The major problem the first generation of MDXs had was transmission failure.
 For most of the model years, the issue occurred after 100,000 to 130,000 miles which is not too early.
 However, the 2004 model is the worst hit as it develops the problem as early as 84,000 miles.